palewire/first-django-admin/docs/index.rst

 Act 2: Hello models
 -------------------

 Now we create our app.
-In Django terms, an app is a collection of files that do something, like publish a blog or store public records.
+In Django terms, an app is a collection of files that does something, like publish a blog or store public records.
 A project, like we made above, collects those apps and organizes them into a working website.

 You can create a new app with Django's ``startapp` command.
 Since we are aiming to make a list of people invited to join the academy, naming this one isn't too hard.